 Conserve the biodiversity of natural andean ecosystems in Colombia through the integration of research, environmental education and the active participation of the community, and the establishment of natural protected areas and corridors.

-Promote and support research projects that increase the knowledge of the biodiversity and natural ecosystems in the northwest Andes of Colomba.
+Promote and support research projects that increase the knowledge of endangered species, biodiversity and natural ecosystems in the northwest Andes of Colombia.

 Acquire and protect critical areas for conservation to rebuild connectivity between forest fragments focusing on those that have natural water sources.